tommililja/Farse/README.md

 ## Errors

-You can convert ParserError to a formatted string.
+We can convert _ParserError_ to a formatted string.

 ```fsharp
 let msg = ParserError.asString error
 ```

-You can also build your own error message.
+But we can also choose to build our own error message.

 ```fsharp
 let msg =